Château d'Orion: History

 Château d'Orion is a typical Béarnaise manor house which has been enlarged and extended over the years.
 In 2003, the house was completely renovated, preserving many original features and furnishings that can be seen throughout the year.
-Originally built as an abbaye laique, from the 17th century to the French Revolution, the former owners of the château, the Casamayor family, looked after the nearby church.
+Originally built as a lay abbey, from the 17th century to the French Revolution, the former owners of the château, the Casamayor family, looked after the nearby church.
 Following them, the family of Jean-Ninon Larrouy bought the property.
 Their wealth was based on trading the famous Bayonne ham.

 Through the heirs Louis and afterwards Henriette Larrouy, the manor came into the possession of the famous French surgeon Paul Reclus.
 In Paris, he carried out experiments with cocaine as an anaesthetic and he invented the Pommade de Reclus.
 The French writer Henri de Régnier dedicated a sonnet to Reclus' daughter, Madeleine, which says, "I love your house that bears a name of a star which lightens your eyes."

 Paul Reclus' brothers were also well-established characters at that time. Élisée Reclus was one of the most famous anarchists in France and a world-famous geographer, and Armand Reclus played a part as an engineer of the Panama Canal.

-His descendant Jean Labbé married Marguerite Bérard, the daughter of the former education secretary of France, Léon Bérard, in the 1950s.
+His descendant Jean Labbé married Marguerite Bérard, the daughter of a former education secretary of France, Léon Bérard, in the 1950s.
 Madame Labbé still lives in the Château d'Orion.